 - So what exactly are Potatoes Au Gratin?
-In the case of this recipe, they’re a delectable mixture of cream, herbs and spices, coating sliced potatoes, topped with grated onion and Gruyère, and beautifully browned in the oven.
+In the case of this recipe, they're a delectable mixture of cream, herbs and spices that coat thinly sliced potatoes.
+And it's topped with grated onion and Gruyère, and is beautifully browned in the oven.

 I've laid out the steps for assembly very carefully for you because much of the success of this Gruyère-Spinach Potatoes Au Gratin is in the the layering process.

 Here's a sneak peak . . . .

 Two layers of potato slices that have been soaking the the cream-spice-herb mixture.

 The potatoes are then topped with grated onion and Gruyère.

 Then these three steps are repeated and followed by more potatoes, onions and cheese.
 It will literally be almost overflowing.